In the Wild

-In The Wild is a popular nature television series produced by the Australian Broadcasting Corporation from 1976 until 1981.
-It was hosted by Harry Butler, a noted Australian naturalist and environmental consultant.
+In The Wild is a nature television series produced by the Australian Broadcasting Corporation from 1976 until 1981.
+It was hosted by Harry Butler, an Australian naturalist and environmental consultant.

 The re-runs of In The Wild continued to play into the 1990s.

 With a hand-on style, the show could be seen as a predecessor to the Steve Irwin/Crocodile Hunter style of nature television.